MihirSahu/GemKeeper/README.md

 # GemKeeper
 A CLI tool to export Gemini Chats to markdown for archival purposes.
-Inspired by [ChatKeeper]()
+Inspired by [ChatKeeper](https://martiansoftware.com/chatkeeper/).
 ## Usage
 ```
 mihirsahu@Mihirs-MacBook-Pro-3 GemKeeper % ./GemKeeper